prathampitty/GHRCEM-S.Y.B.tech-CS-Notes-and-Assignmets/README.md

 Here I will provide you with all my notes from the GHRCEM-computer department.

-This repository is mainly for the GHRCEM Students reference.
+This repository is mainly for the Raisoni (GHRCEM) Students reference.

 ## Features